Deep Learning-Aided Projected Gradient Detector for Massive Overloaded MIMO Channels

-Figure~\ref{fig:parameter} displays the learned parameters {$\{\gamma_t,|\theta_t|\}$} of TI-detector after a training process as a function of a layer index $t(=1,\dots,T)$.
+Finally, Fig.~\ref{fig:parameter} displays the learned parameters {$\{\gamma_t,|\theta_t|\}$} of TPG-detector after a training process as a function of a layer index $t(=1,\dots,T)$.
 We find that they exhibit a zigzag shape with damping amplitude similar to that observed in TISTA~\cite{TISTA}.
 The parameter $\gamma_t$, the step size of a linear estimator, is expected to accelerate the convergence of the signal recovery.
 Theoretical treatments for providing reasonable interpretation on these characteristic shapes of the learned parameters are interesting open problems.